Law-AI/LeSICiN/README.md

 ```
 (src node type, relationship name, trg node type)
 ```
-The Sent2Vec model and the other 4 files are maintained at: https://doi.org/10.5281/zenodo.5806911.
+The four data files, Sent2Vec model and the additional json files are maintained at: https://doi.org/10.5281/zenodo.5806911.
 Please download them into the "data/" folder for running the codes.

 # Training